THE SOMATIC ARCHITECTURE

 Pain leaves traces in the body.
 So does interaction.

-The “somatic scars” aren’t metaphor—they’re function.
-When you hover, when you click, when you drag across this interface, you’re not just consuming content.
-You’re performing a ritual.
+The “somatic scars” aren’t metaphor.
+They’re function.
+Every hover, every click, every drag across the interface is not consumption.
+It’s ritual.
 Every gesture is a wound that heals slowly, mathematically.

-Your clicks have weight.
-Your scrolls have momentum.
-The camera doesn’t glide—it flies.
-The sphere doesn’t spin—it warps under frequency pressure from the bass line.
+Clicks have weight.
+Scrolls have momentum.
+The camera doesn’t glide.
+It flies.
+The sphere doesn’t spin.
+It warps under frequency pressure from the bass line.

 This is somatic design: the interface as a body that reacts to trauma.